Koushik-j/next-word-prediction-using-lstm/README.md

 6- Deployment: A Streamlit web application is developed to allow users to input a sequence of words and get the predicted next word in real-time.

-## Required tools and liraries
+## Required tools and libraries
 1. Python
 2. Pandas
 3. Numpy
 4. Scikit-learn